wagtail/wagtail/docs/tutorial/set_up_site_menu.md

 ## Add pages to your site menu

-You can add any top-level page to the site menu by doing the following:
+You can add any top-level, like your Home page, Blog index page, Portfolio page, and Form page to the site menu by doing the following:
 1. Go to your admin interface.
 2. Go to any top-level page.
 3. Click **Promote**.